planetarysoftware/TSC/ONBOARDING.md

   [Code of Conduct](https://usgs-astrogeology.github.io/code/).
 * Add the new member to the `@planetarysoftware/tsc-members` team.
 * Change the new member's role in the GitHub `planetarysoftware` organization to `Owner`.
+* Inform the new member about these guidelines for changes to the TSC repo:
+  - The submitter of a PR is responsible for making changes to the PR.
+Any changes to the PR can be suggested by others in the PR thread, but changes to the PR should be made by the PR author.
+  - In order to merge a PR, it must satisfy these two conditions:
+    1. have been open for 24h
+    2. have two approvals
+  - Exceptions to the above are minor typo fixes or cosmetic changes that don't alter the meaning of a document.
+Those edits can be made to a PR or directly committed to the repo.
 * Update the repository Members to reflect membership in the TSC.
 * Get new member's preferred Google account to give them 'write' ability to the Planetary Software TSC Google Calendar.